Aktualisiert: 25. Mai 2021

-So last week my buddy Clemens and I decided to start training for a Transalp Mountainbike Tour we are currently planning for the summer.
-So we went ahead and designed a training ride, with around 2000 meters of ascent, and about sixty kilometres distance.
-Which is about the average daily load we plan for the Transalp.
+Last week, my buddy Clemens and I decided to start training for a Transalp Mountainbike Tour we are currently planning for the summer.
+We went ahead and designed a training ride, with around 2000 meters of ascent, and about sixty kilometres distance, which is about the average daily load we plan for the Transalp.
 Well If you have already looked at the GPS track available, or came here from the Tour on Komoot, you'll probably have noticed that the Tour I shared with you is far smaller, then what we planned.

 This came to pass because we planned the journey in two different loops and, sadly, only the first loop is shareable.
 The second one… well, let me say you would not want to end up following in our footsteps.
-While the story of our second loop is also worth telling, I have decided to move it to a separate post.
+While our second loop's story is also worth telling, I have decided to move it to a separate post.
 But now, without further delay, let me tell you about the part that actually worked out as planned.

 After the small settlement of Altach, you turn right on a forest road and start climbing.
 The first meters are brutally steep, but the gradient eases off just after a few turns.
 Through the trees, you will have a lovely view of the Walchensee, so there are enough reasons to take a short rest, while you climb upwards.
 After around 2.5 kilometres of climbing, there is a forest road coming in from the right.
 I marked the spot with a waypoint on my GPS Track for you to identify it quickly.
 This forest road constitutes a significant shortcut and will safe you around 6 kilometres, as well as about 200 meters of ascent.